nuxt-modules/eslint/README.md

 Write the output of the errors to a file, for example a checkstyle xml file for use for reporting on Jenkins CI.

 The `filePath` is an absolute path or relative to the webpack config: `output.path`.
 You can pass in a different `formatter` for the output file, if none is passed in the default/configured formatter will be used.

-> See all options in [eslint-loader](https://github.com/webpack-contrib/eslint-loader#options).

 ## Development